davidelettieri/davidelettieri.it/_posts/2021-02-21-Workflows-with-visitor-pattern.md

 ## Workflows

-As a software developer I develop, most of the times, LOB applications that support some kind of process or workflow for a specific company.
-That means that there are some entities, such as customers or orders or support tickets, and that they _evolve_ in the application.
+As a software developer I work, most of the times, on LOB applications that support some kind of process or workflow for a specific company.
+That means that there are some entities, such as customers, orders or support tickets, and that they _evolve_ during the lifecycle of the application.
 For example we could have a CRM with a lead entity that evolves into a customer or we could track the state of a ticket: open -> analysis -> work -> deploy.

-Moreover workflows can be easily represented with a graph we can show to the business stakeholders.
-Knowledge can be shared and validated.
+Moreover workflows can be easily represented with a graph we can show to the business stakeholders, so that knowledge can be shared and validated.
 In code we can implement a [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine) (FSM) to represent our workflow with its states and transitions.
-In any programming language you can find a library that simplify the process of defining a FSM.
+And it's pretty easy to find in any programming language a library that can simplify the process of defining a FSM.

 ### Scenario

 Today I need to implement this scenario for the company I work for: we handle insurance claims on behalf of insurance companies.
-We have an internal workflow made of several steps, such as recovering photos and documents, making estimates, contacting the injured party.
+We have an internal workflow made of several steps such as taking pictures of the insured goods, recover documents, making estimates, contacting the injured part and so on.
 Our clients can opt for the full workflow or for a subset of all the steps.

-We end up with a main workflow and several subsets of it, note that not all subsets make sense but I won't go into the details of the business process.
+We end up with a main workflow and several subsets of it.
 A subset of the workflow means not all steps and not all triggers between the steps are included.
 We only required that the first step and the last one will always be included since they represent the start and the end of the process.
 Our main entity is the *claim* and each claim, as soon as it enters our systems, is linked to a workflow.

 #### Just a sample workflow